A significance-based account of ceteris paribus counterfactuals: Introduction

-In this paper we introduce six systems of logic: $\VWu{u}$ and $\VCu{u}$, where $\mathsf{u} \in \{\mathsf{i}, \mathsf{a}, \mathsf{d}\}$, each evaluating \cpcounts using one of the updates $\mathsf{i}$, $\mathsf{a}$ and $\mathsf{d}$ mentioned above.
-All the logics are \emph{ceteris paribus} versions of Lewis' logics $\VW$ and $\VC$ \cite{lewis1973}, respectively characterised by weakly centered and centered sphere models\footnote{Our account is based on sphere models, as spheres allow for an intuitive definition of the weight of formulas.
-However, our definitions and results could be easily adapted to preferential structures.}.
-We compare the satisfiability and validity of \cpcount formulas within the logics $\VWu{u}$ and $\VCu{u}$, obtaining that in some cases (but not all!) the result of evaluating a \cpcount formula under different updates yields the same result.
-We also compare our approach with the proposal from \cite{DBLP:journals/corr/GirardT16,girard2018prioritised}, and we conclude by proving completeness of (most of) our logics with respect to the axiom systems of Lewis' logics $\VW $ and $\VC$.
+Our update gives rise to two logics, $\VWu{d}$ and $\VCu{d}$, which are \emph{ceteris paribus} versions of Lewis' logics $\VW$ and $\VC$, respectively characterised by weakly centered and centered sphere models~\cite{lewis1973}\footnote{Our account is based on sphere models, as these allow for an intuitive definition of weights.
+However, our definitions can easily be adapted to preferential structures.}.
+We show that validity in $\VWu{d}$ and $\VCu{d}$ coincides with validity in Lewis' logics $\VW $ and $\VC$.

 The paper is structured as follows.
-In \Cref{Preliminaries} we provide the basic syntactic and semantic notions, and in \cref{sec:weight} we introduce the notion of weight (of formulas and sets of formulas) through which we define significance of formulas in our setting. \Cref{sec:update} presents the three updates, and introduces the notion of satisfiability of formulas under an update.
-Then, \Cref{sec:notions of ceteris paribus} discusses the relations between the different updates, and \Cref{sec: comparison} compares our updates with the results from the literature. \Cref{sec:dynamic} motivates our choice of a dynamic setting, and \Cref{sec:completeness} is devoted to the soundness and completeness proofs of our systems.
-We conclude with some directions for future work in \Cref{sec:conclusions}.
+In \Cref{Preliminaries} we provide the basic notions, and in \cref{sec:weight} we introduce weight and significance of literals. \Cref{sec:update} presents the disagreement update and compares it with the prioritisations from \cite{DBLP:journals/corr/GirardT16,girard2018prioritised}.
+Then, \Cref{sec:completeness} proves soundness and completeness of our logics, while \Cref{sec:conclusions} concludes with some directions for future work.